SotoFidel/js-draw/README.md

 2. When it comes to programming I love technically complex software that is either user facing, is involved in art in some way, or a combination of the two.
     Examples include Digital Software Workstations (DAWs), Virtual Studio Technology apps (VSTs), drawing applications, emulators, and websites (when they're made well).
+I was curious as to how drawing applications work, so I took the plunge.